The Power and the Glory (Gentle Giant album)

+Background

 A loose concept was hatched for the album prior to recording.
 "At the time, the Watergate scandal was happening," recalls Derek.
 "The Cold War issues were coming to a head.
 The concept for the album was based on the corruption of power and how people on the bottom are affected by the people on top.
 Money and power will win no matter what and the people that are hoping for the best won’t usually get the best.
 The label we were on at that time, WWA, was an imprint of Vertigo.
 Vertigo was a fully owned company of Phonogram which is Polygram which is now Universal which will probably be GE in a week which is going to be the government soon enough.
 So there’s the corruption of power right there!
 The power and the glory!
 Again!
 Still to this day!"